Get a Free Consultation by one of our Tax Professionals

 -Bernadette Spade - 12/10/2019

-Tax settlement and negotiation services exist to help those taxpayers that are financially struggling and cannot pay their taxes in full.
+Tax settlement and negotiation services exist to help those struggling taxpayers who cannot pay their taxes in full.

-We strive to find the best tax settlement service option for our clients after we review their tax transcripts and their financial situation.
-The IRS and State taxing authorities do have strict guidelines as to who will qualify for these programs and we will determine which one fits your situation the best.
-Below is a basic outline of how our tax settlement process works in order to get you the best tax deal.
+We strive to find the best settlement service option for our clients after reviewing their tax transcripts and financial situation.
+The IRS and state taxing authorities have strict guidelines for who will qualify for these programs, and we will determine which fits your situation best.
+Below is a basic outline of how our tax settlement process works to get you the best tax deal.

 Step 1: Consider Possible Reduction of Assessed Taxes